 “But when you get tired and your walking gets bad, you can look odd if someone doesn’t know.
 I thought that I was maybe being precious.
 But it’s part of Parkinson’s, and people should be aware of that.”

-Barry has taken up swimming as a form of exercise, which he finds keeps his condition at bay.
+Barry has taken up swimming for physical activity, which he finds keeps his condition at bay.
 Recently, he’s also swapped his manual car for an automatic so he can continue driving.

 And what about the future?
 “I retired early with a good pension from my firm,” he says.
 “I have a nice home in Aldeburgh and I have three grandchildren.
 I enjoy my motorcycling and I still do it.
 And that’s how I fight it – with the positives.